LucCADORET/ProcPlanets/README.md

   - simple collision with the mesh ?
 - add a bike/car drive on the surface ?
 - Improve GUI
-  - make input/sliders and not just sliders
   - Show a timer of the time taken to build the planet
   - show the current amount of polygons/vertices
 - Get rid of the seams between faces ?
-- Get rid of the unused assets
+(They are invisible on high res)
+- Could improve the vertex normals computation (maybe not worth the hastle and computations)